Birgit Nilsson: Self-criticism

 Despite her worldwide recognition, Nilsson said she was nervous before every major performance.
 "Before a premiere, on the way to the opera, I'd hope for just a small, small accident, it didn't need to be much, but just so I would not have to sing", she said in a 1977 interview on Swedish TV.
 Nilsson often spoke of her limits.
 She said her voice was not a good fit with what she described as the softer textures and refined tones of Italian operas.
 Nonetheless, she sang roles in Italianate operas such as Donna Anna in Don Giovanni.

 Recordings

 Nilsson recorded all of her major roles in major commercial recordings of the complete works, as well as about a dozen solo recitals of arias, art songs, concerts, and hymns—all were originally released on vinyl LP format and most have been reissued on CD or in digital format.
 Partly because of her availability to play Brünnhilde, Decca Records undertook the expensive project of making a studio recording of Wagner's four-opera Ring Cycle, conducted by Solti and produced by John Culshaw.
 The effort took seven years, from 1958 to 1965.
-A film of the proceedings made her a familiar image for arts-conscious television viewers.
+The BBC released a 90-minute documentary, The Golden Ring – The Making of Solti's "Ring", produced and narrated by Humphrey Burton.